 Oktopost currently supports the following events:

 - New note on existing assignment

 - New message is added to the board

-The data sent for each events will include JSON formatted objects that describe the related event.
+The data sent for each events will include an array of JSON formatted objects that describe the related event.
 For example: New message on the board will include the message and the boards' meta data.
 With that, you may need to use the REST API to retrieve additional information about Oktopost objects.

 To secure your endpoint you may wish to validate that it's actually receiving data from Oktopost and not from other, potentially malicious, sources.

-To validate the request simply generate a SHA1 hash from the Secret field and the raw payload (JSON string) received from the webhook (secret + payload) and compare it with the X-Oktopost-Secret HTTP header.
+To validate the request simply generate a HMACSHA1 hash from the Secret field and the raw payload (JSON string) received from the webhook (secret + payload) and compare it with the X-Oktopost-Secret HTTP header.

 For each successful response your endpoint should return a 2xx HTTP response code.

 If your endpoint fails to process the data it should respond with a 4xx or 5xx HTTP response code.
 In this case, Oktopost will attempt to resend the data in 10 minute intervals for up to 5 additional attempts.